bfox9900/CAMEL99/README.md

 - numerous speedups and size reductions in CODE words
 - new word: ^C? scans keyboard for control C. 4X faster than KEY?
 - TMR!
 TMR@ let you use the 9901 timer for limit timing MAX duration is 325mS
 - MS word uses the 9901 timer for accurate delays in milli-seconds

+Oct 19, 2017
+- Factored (:NONAME) out of HEADER.
+(Idea from GForth) Created :NONAME and refactored HEADER
+- Removed duplicate code from S".
+Saves 6 bytes in the binary image

 The file called CAMEL99 is a binary program file that should load and run on the TI-99 computer with the EDITOR/ASSEMBLER cartridge plugged into the console.
 The Forth system that is created is mostly true to the original Camel Forth by Brad Rodriguez but it has a few optimizations to better handle the low speed of the TI-99 computer.
 Mostly notably the dictionary search has been re-written in Assembler and is called (FIND).
 (See: 9900FAST.HSF)